-My maternal great-grandparents are Mary Louise Matchemuttaw and Louis Cardinal; my grandmother is Adelaide Cardinal, who is now 97, and my late grandfather was the late George Gullion (Métis); my late paternal grandparents were Philomene Young and Joseph Auger; and my late parents were Matilda Cardinal and Patrick Auger.
-We are Cree with Ojibwa (Nahkawiyinowak) of Wolf Clan ancestry.
+My maternal great-grandparents were Mary Louise Matchemuttaw and Louis Cardinal; my late grandmother was Adelaide Cardinal and my late grandfather was the late George Gullion (Métis); my late paternal grandparents were Philomene Young and Joseph Auger; and my late parents were Matilda Cardinal and Patrick Auger.
+We are Cree with Ojibwa (Nahkawiyinowak) and Wolf Clan ancestry.
 I am Darlene Auger, mother of two girls, Fawn and Kīstin.
-Fawn is 23, she is an Artist and Kistin is 18 and she is a Scholar at UofA.
-I’m so proud of both my girls. 🙂
+Fawn is 28, she is an Artist and Kistin is 23 and she is a elementary school teacher.
+I’m so proud of both my girls 🙂

 I was born and raised in Desmarais/Wabasca and left home at the age of 20 to further my education.
 I originally pursued a degree in Education at the University of Alberta in Edmonton.
 I completed two years of that program before transferring to a Psychology Major program from which I graduated in 2002.
 It took me many years to complete my degree, as I paid my own way through school while simultaneously working and raising my children.
 I have always had a keen interest in spirituality, healing, early childhood development; in developing cultural materials and curriculum; research and in the performing arts.